austenallred/lswebhomework3/README.md

 That's it.
 Good luck!

-5. Practice this a few times with a few different repositories.
+*For extra credit, practice this a few times with a few different repositories.*